pyvinyas/signoz.io/docs/userguide/send-metrics.md

     Note that all the jobs are scraped in parallel, and all targets inside a job are scraped serially.
 For more details about configuring jobs and targets, see the following sections of the Prometheus documentation:
-      - [<Scrape_config>][5]
+      - [<scrape_config>][5]
       - [Jobs and Instances][6]
 3. <SaveChangesRestart />

 ## Find Metrics available in SigNoz

-You can connect to SigNoz'a clickhouse instance and find the metrics SigNoz is storing.
+You can connect to SigNoz's ClickHouse instance and find the metrics SigNoz is storing.
-As of now this is bit of manual process, we are bringing capbilities to auto-suggest available metrics soon.
+As of now this is bit of manual process, we are bringing capabilities to auto-suggest available metrics soon.

 You can follow the below steps: